-There are but few points of scientific interest in the 1 In some cases brevity is very desirable, and may be obtained by regarding only the limits within which the variability of each link most commonly occurs and by dividing the interval between those limits into 8 equal parts.
-Thenio would signify all measures below the lower limits into 8 equal parts.
-Thenio would signify all measures below the lower limits into 8 equal parts.
-Thenio would signify all measures below the lower limits into 8 equal parts, within the limits above explained varies between 12 and 20 cents, so the value of each of the eight equal parts will vary from 14 to 24 cents according to the coordinate in question.
-These " parts " are more suitable for classification than cents, which are too small to be quite trustworthy.
-But I will not go further here into this question than to add that the 8 rectangular coordinates of M, N, L and U can be described in this way by only 8 figures, and the connecting outlines CL, LU, UM, MN, NF by 5 (or say 10 more, so that a portrait can be expressed (say be telegraphed) in a rude but recognisable form by only 13 (or 18) figures.
+There are but few points of Scientific interest in the limits within which the variability of each link most commonly occurs and by dividing the interval between those limits into 8 equal parts.
+Then would signify all measures below the lower limit, and 9 all above the upper one: The range of the rectangular coordinates to N and M within the limits above explained varies between 12 and 20 cents, so the value of each of the eight equal parts will vary from 14 to 24 cents according to the coordinate in question.
+These "parts" are more suitable for classification than cents, which are too small to be quite trustworthy.
+But I will not go further here into this question than to add that the 8 rectangular coordinates of M. N. L and U can be described in this way by only 8 figures, and the connecting outlines CL, LU, UM, MN, NF by 5 (or say 10) more, so that a portrait can be expressed (say be telegraphed) in a rude but recognisable form by only 13 (or 18) figures.

 regulations.
 Specific instructions as to temperature are now given for the first time to inspectors of weights and measures.
 Measures of length are to be verified by comparison with a local standard at or near the normal temperature, which is 62° F. for imperial measures.
-For imperial measures of capacity the standard temperature of their water contents is also 62° F.; for metric measures of capacity it is 4° C.; but metric measures graduated at 45° C. or 60° F. may also be verified for chemical or pharmaceutical purposes, or for volumetric estimations.
+For imperial measures of capacity the standard temperature of their water contents is also 62° F.; for metric measures of capacity it is 4° C.; but metric measures graduated at 15° C. or 60° F. may also be verified for chemical or pharmaceutical purposes, or for volumetric estimations.
 Measures marked with the temperature at which they are graduated must be tested against measures standardised at the same temperature.
-An apothecaries' measure, marked with equivalents in weight, is permitted, provided that the words "of water" are marked on it in addition to the denomination.
+An apothecaries' measure, marked with equivalents in weight, is permitted, provided that the words "of water" are marked on it in addition to the denomination,

 Certain restrictions are placed upon the weighing instruments to be used by dealers in precious metals or precious stones, retail chemists or druggists, and silk merchants.
 These traders are permitted to use three kinds of weighing instruments, the first kind being chemical and assay balances provided with means for relieving all the bearings and knife edges, the second being beam scales of a lower order of sensitiveness and accuracy, which must be marked "Class B," and the third being instruments other than beam scales which satisfy the requirements for Class B. The first and third of these types of instruments are not to be marked with a "class."

 The requirements of Nos.
 69 and 78 of the regu-

-The requirements of Nos.
-69 and 78 of the regulations, prohibiting adjusting contrivances which are not permanently fixed to the weighing instrument, will render some kinds of analytical and assay balances ineligible for official stamping in the future.
+lations, prohibiting adjusting contrivances which are not permanently fixed to the weighing instrument, will render some kinds of analytical and assay balances ineligible for official stamping in the future.
 Traders who use such balances should be careful not to keep them upon their trade premises if unstamped, otherwise they may be liable to forfeiture if they come under the notice of an inspector of weights and measures.